benjaminhuang13/benjaminhuang13.github.io/README.md

 Notes for Deploying onto Github.io:

-- "npm start" = starts development preview in browser
+- "npm run start" = starts development preview in browser
 - "npm run deploy" = runs the build for react and saves to master branch
 - "git add ." = adds new changes to staging area
 - "git commit -m "comment"" = captures a snapshot of projects currently stages changes